smkiewel/aeonRequestsDialog/README.md

   'userReviewMessage'.
 To disable, set 'includeScheduledDate' to false.

-* Simple copy options: adds a checkbox and a message to the dialog that allows for toggling the default RequestType between 'Loan' and 'Copy'.
+* Simple copy options: adds a checkbox and a message to the dialog that allows for toggling the RequestType between 'Loan' and 'Copy'.
 To enable, set 'includeSimpleCopyOptions' to true.
 To customize the checkbox label, set 'simpleCopyLabel'.
 To add an explanatory or other message above the checkbox, set 'simpleCopyMessage'.